 \section{Method}

 We aim to distill language features into 3DGS under \emph{visibility constraints}, to get semantically rich and \emph{view-consistent} 3D embeddings.
-Unlike existing approaches that indiscriminately assign identical 2D features to \textit{all} Gaussians along a camera ray, leading to noisy supervision and cross-view inconsistencies, with VALA, we assign only visible features.
+Existing approaches that indiscriminately assign identical 2D features to \textit{all} Gaussians along a camera ray, which leads to noisy supervision and cross-view inconsistencies.
+With VALA, we assign only visible features.

 Our pipeline is shown in \figureautorefname~\ref{fig:main_method}.
 Built on a direct feature assignment method, VALA has two complementary components to improve the assignment of 2D vision-language features to the 3D scene.
 First, we introduce a \emph{visibility-aware attribution} mechanism to selectively assign language features to Gaussians based on their relevance in the rendered scene (Section~\ref{sec:gating}).
-Second, we propose a \emph{robust cross-view consolidation} strategy aggregating per-view features while suppressing inconsistent observations, yielding coherent 3D semantic embeddings (Section~\ref{sec:median}).
+Second, we propose a \emph{robust cross-view consolidation} strategy to aggregate per-view features while suppressing inconsistent observations, yielding coherent 3D semantic embeddings (Section~\ref{sec:median}).